-Dedicated marketing and sales teams collaboratively engage with the Group's customers to coordinate product programs and maximise sales opportunities, including at domestic and international trade exhibitions and viewings at the Group's UK and Scandinavian showrooms.
+Dedicated marketing and sales teams collaboratively engage with the Group's customers to coordinate product programs and maximise sales opportunities, including at domestic and international trade exhibitions and viewings at the Group's UK, Scandinavian and Los Angeles showrooms.

-In addition, the Group continues to make extensive use of online audio and web-based conferencing platforms to showcase its products to its distributors and customers, making the Group's catalogue accessible globally.
+In addition, the Group makes extensive use of online audio and web-based conferencing platforms to showcase its products to its distributors and customers, making the Group's catalogue accessible globally.